 Companies could invest in training their line managers through external training.
 Places like London, UK, offer many professionally recognized training for line managers.
 Companies could send them on management training in London.
 Line managers need training for various reasons; here are a few

-To effectively perform their duties, line managers must efficiently manage the resources under their care.
+Line managers must efficiently manage the resources under their care to perform their duties.
 They are entrusted with specific responsibilities to achieve organizational objectives, and these are a few of them.

 Strategy Implementation